mozilla/data-docs/src/datasets/other/urlbar_events/reference.md

 The `results` and `selected_result` fields in the Glean event extras report "raw" result types, which are sometimes more granular than Product needs.
-Product has developed a [mapping](https://github.com/mozilla/bigquery-etl/blob/main/sql/mozfun/norm/result_type_to_product_name/udf.sql) which translates these raw values into interpretable __Product result types__ (eg. "search suggestion").
+Product has developed a [mapping](https://github.com/mozilla/bigquery-etl/blob/main/sql/mozfun/norm/result_type_to_product_name/udf.sql) which translates these raw values into interpretable **Product result types** (e.g. "search suggestion").
-All columns in the `urlbar_events` table containing raw result types (eg. `selected_result`) have a corresponding Product version (eg. `product_selected_result`) with the mapped values.
+All columns in the `urlbar_events` table containing raw result types (e.g. `selected_result`) have a corresponding Product version (e.g. `product_selected_result`) with the mapped values.
 If a raw result type does not map to any Product result type, the mapping returns `other`.

-An __impression__ is defined as a result that is showing in the result panel at event action time.
+An **impression** is defined as a result that is showing in the result panel at event action time.
 This means:

 - We only consider 1 set of impressions per event action.
 As the user types characters, they will see intermediate result sets, as the result panel updates on each keystroke.
   However, these are currently not taken into account.
-- At event action time, there are usually multiple results showing, ie. multiple impressions.
+- At event action time, there are usually multiple results showing, i.e. multiple impressions.
   Many impression sets have 10 impressions (the default number).
   The number of impressions shown on an event action is given in the `num_total_results` column.
-- An impression set may have multiple impressions of the same type.
-Eg. multiple search suggestions are usually surfaced for a typed query.
+- An impression set may have multiple impressions of the same type. e.g. multiple search suggestions are usually surfaced for a typed query.

 The ordered list of result impressions for each event action is given in the array-valued column `results`.

-A __click__ occurs when the user selects a result, ie. taking an engaged event action.
+A **click** occurs when the user selects a result, i.e. taking an engaged event action.

 - We use this as standard terminology, even though the user may not have physically clicked a mouse.
 - The majority of clicks are terminal: they cause a page to be loaded and the search session to end.
   In a few rare cases, a click is not terminal.

 The type of result selected is given in the `selected_result`/`product_selected_result` columns.

-__CTR__ can be computed in 2 ways for a given result type:
+**CTR** can be computed in 2 ways for a given result type:

 1. num clicks / total num impressions
 2. num clicks / num search sessions with at least 1 such impression

 We generally use (2.) for Product-focused analyses and experiments, including the [Looker explore](https://mozilla.cloud.looker.com/explore/firefox_desktop/urlbar_events).
-For result types that have at most 1 impression per result set (eg. navigational), these will be the same.
+For result types that have at most 1 impression per result set (e.g. navigational), these will be the same.
-For types that tend to have multiple impressions per result set (eg. search suggestions), (1.) could be much lower than (2.).
+For types that tend to have multiple impressions per result set (e.g. search suggestions), (1.) could be much lower than (2.).

-An __annoyance__ occurs when the user selects an option associated with a result, eg. "Dismiss", without selecting the result itself.
+An **annoyance** occurs when the user selects an option associated with a result, e.g. "Dismiss", without selecting the result itself.
 These are usually found in the meatball menu next to the displayed result.
 The `annoyance_signal_type` column gives the type of annoyance option that was selected, and `selected_result`/`product_selected_result` give the result type with which the annoyance is associated.

 ## Urlbar events table

 The [`mozdata.firefox_desktop.urlbar_events`](https://github.com/mozilla/bigquery-etl/tree/main/sql_generators/urlbar_events/templates)
-table contains 1 row for each Glean event (ie. 1 row per event action) reported across all Desktop users.
+table contains 1 row for each Glean event (i.e. 1 row per event action) reported across all Desktop users.

 As discussed above, most search sessions only have 1 associated row, but some have multiple.
 There is no session identifier linking rows associated with the same session